Michael Crabtree: Pre-draft

 Shortly before the deadline, Crabtree declared himself eligible for the 2009 NFL draft, after discussions with his coach Mike Leach, and with representatives of the NFL who advised that "he would be a first-round pick".
 At the press conference to announce his plans to enter the NFL Draft, Crabtree was accompanied by his Texas Tech Red Raider teammate Brandon Williams, who made a similar announcement.
 Williams had led the Big 12 Conference in sacks.
-The San Francisco 49ers drafted Crabtree as the tenth overall pick in the 2009 NFL Draft.
 NFL Draft analyst Mel Kiper Jr. had projected Crabtree to be selected by the Seattle Seahawks as the fourth overall pick.

-On February 21, 2009, it was reported that Crabtree sustained a severe Jones fracture in his left foot, which would require surgery to insert a screw and would leave him unable to perform for the next six to ten weeks including the NFL Combine and Texas Tech's pro day.
-Doctors found that the injury had happened recently, and possibly during his training for the combine.
-However, Crabtree stated that the stress fracture had been there for a year and did not cause him pain.
+On February 21, 2009, it was reported that Crabtree sustained a severe Jones fracture in his left foot, which would require surgery to insert a screw and would leave him unable to perform for the next six to 10 weeks, including the NFL Combine and Texas Tech's pro day.
+Doctors found that the injury had happened recently, and possibly during Crabtree's training for the combine.
+However, he stated that the stress fracture had been there for a year and did not cause him pain.
 On March 1, Crabtree stated he would have surgery and forgo the workout at Texas Tech's pro day on March 26.

-At the 2009 NFL Combine, Crabtree weighed 214 pounds; his height was reported at 6 ft 1+3/8 in.
+At the 2009 NFL Combine, Crabtree weighed 214 lb; his height was reported at 6 ft 1+3/8 in.
 He later scored 15 on the Wonderlic Test.